-The three main types of electric vehicles (EVs) are:
+The two main types of electric vehicles (EVs):

 • Battery-electric vehicles (BEV)